kerberos-io/agent/README.md

 ## Installation
 Kerberos Open Source **will ship in different formats**: Docker, binary, snap, KiOS.
 Version 3 is still in active development right now, and not yet released.

-## Run
+## Run and develop

 Kerberos Open Source is divided in two parts a `machinery` and `web`.
 Both parts live in this repository in their relative folders.
+For development or running the application on your local machine, you have to run both the `machinery` and the `web` as described below.
+When running in production everything is shipped as only one artifact, read more about this at [Building for production](#building-for-production).

 ### Machinery